Getting a Divorce or Annulment

 Former Spouses

-Former spouse's benefits will end at 12:01 a.m. on the day of the divorce or annulment, unless he or she meet certain requirements.
+Former spouse's benefits will end at 12:01 a.m. on the day of the divorce or annulment.
+You may remain eligible for TRICARE if you meet certain requirements.
+Learn more at:

 - Remain eligible for TRICARE